yan-man/lottery-dapp/README.md

 $ npm start
 ```

-Open [http://localhost:3000/](http://localhost:3000/) to see your Dapp.
+Open [http://localhost:3000/](http://localhost:3000/) to interact with the Dapp.
 You will
 need to have [Metamask](https://metamask.io) installed and listening to
 `localhost 8545`.

 ## User Guide

 First, connect your wallet.
-You should be redirected to the Dapp.

 ![connect wallet](./readme/connect-wallet.png)